 You might think that this is great all by itself, but there is one potential hiccup.

 This is where the HooToo comes in.
-You can set up the HooToo and configure the Chromecast to connect to it first.
-Once the HooToo is authorized on the hotel network, the Chromecast will automatically start working.
+You can set up the HooToo and configure the streaming stick to connect to it first.
+Once the HooToo is authorized on the hotel network, your streaming stick will automatically start working.
 Now you can stream video on the wall in your hotel room rather than have to watch on your tiny laptop screen or mobile device.

 I’ve tested all three.
-I like the Chromecast for it’s simplicity, but you have your choice here.
+I like the Roku for it’s simplicity and because it doesn’t run down the battery of your mobile device while streaming content.
+But you have your choice here.

 I recently added a wireless headset to my kit because I finally found a good one.
 Just because I’m traveling, doesn’t mean I don’t also have to work.
 I’m a heavy conference call and GoToMeeting user.
 I can spend hours on the phone.
 I pace when I talk and get distracted when I can’t get up and move around.